Spookywooky3/SpawnHeli/README.md

 ## Localization

-Spawn Mini supports English, Russian, and German; and you can also add more languages.
+Spawn Mini comes bundled with partial translations for Russian and German which were contributed by the community.
+Please open a thread in the help section if you would like to contribute translations.

 ## Future Plans